Cashed-up Chinese aircraft lessors spread their wings

 PLANE PURCHASES NOT KEEPING UP WITH DEMAND

-China is a major purchaser from both Airbus and Boeing, often in batches of 100 or more aircraft to coincide with state visits in the spirit of balancing U.S. and European supplies.
+China is a major purchaser from both Airbus EAD.PA and Boeing (BA.N), often in batches of 100 or more aircraft to coincide with state visits in the spirit of balancing U.S. and European supplies.

 But government-coordinated purchases have failed to keep pace with demand, leaving a gap in the market for lessors armed with speculative orders.